IRMaGe-3T/irmage-tools-resources/docs/users/dwi_processing.md

 - Jeurissen, Ben, Maxime Descoteaux, Susumu Mori, and Alexander Leemans.
 “Diffusion MRI Fiber Tractography of the Brain.”
 NMR in Biomedicine 32, no. 4 (2019): e3785. https://doi.org/10.1002/nbm.3785.
 - Andica, Christina, Koji Kamagata, and Shigeki Aoki.
 “Automated Three-Dimensional Major White Matter Bundle Segmentation Using Diffusion Magnetic Resonance Imaging.”
 Anatomical Science International 98, no. 3 (July 1, 2023): 318–36. https://doi.org/10.1007/s12565-023-00715-9.

-The aim of tractograpy (= fiber tracking) is to connect voxels based on their principal diffusion direction and their anisotopy to obtain main white matter bundles.
+The aim of tractograpy (= fiber tracking) is to connect voxels based on their principal diffusion direction and their anisotropy to obtain main white matter bundles.

-There are several tracking approaches (deterministic vs propabilistic, global vs local, Anatomically-Constrained Tractography...), they can produce very different tractograms.
+There are several tracking approaches (deterministic vs probabilistic, global vs local, Anatomically-Constrained Tractography...), they can produce very different tractograms.
 See the following article for more detail information [“Diffusion MRI Fiber Tractography of the Brain.”](https://doi.org/10.1002/nbm.3785).

 #### Example of tools